michaelalim/mini_portfolio/README.md

 ## Objective

-### to improve my Javascript and CSS skills and then proceed to advanced JS Libraries like React.
+- to improve my Javascript and CSS skills
+- to be able to have the necessary skills to learn React